Script Runner

 'Execute selection' causes the selected piece of code to be copied to a fresh Script Runner tab and executed independently of the current script.
 This is useful to run a selected section of code but be careful of references to other variables that are not selected.
 COSMOS will not be able to reference undefined variables!

-'Run from here' causes the script to start execution at the current location of the cursor.
+'Run from here' causes everything from the current location of the cursor to be copied to a fresh Script Runner tab and executed independently of the current script.
 This is useful to avoid executing earlier pieces of code but be careful of references to other variables that are not selected.
 COSMOS will not be able to reference undefined variables!

 'Clear all breakpoints' allows you to quickly clear breakpoints set by clicking on the editor line number.